aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

    *Note: you will not be able to successfully build the appliance if the keys for building the Eyja iOS app are present on the build machine.
 See below.

-   [FIXME](https://aerofs.atlassian.net/browse/ENG-2455): during the build_vm phase, ssh onto the ship-enterprise builder using the ssh command provided in the execution output.
-Then run `top -d 0.1` to speed up the docker pull.

 6. [QA the VMs](../testing/private-cloud-manual-test-plan.html)

 7. When you are ready to release,